arielherself/espresso/README.raw.md

 ## A resurgence of violence in Gaza

-On Friday Israel launched a series of strikes on Palestinian militants in the Gaza Strip.
-It is the first major spate of violence in the beleaguered coastal enclave since an 11-day conflict in May 2021.
-At least 36 people in Gaza have been killed.
-In retaliation, the militants have fired hundreds of mortar shells towards Israel, according to the Israeli armed forces.
-Many have been intercepted by Israel’s Iron Dome missile-defence system; there have been no Israeli casualties so far.
+On Sunday Israel and Palestinian militants in the Gaza Strip agreed to a ceasefire, capping a [bloody weekend](https://www.economist.com/middle-east-and-africa/2022/08/07/the-attack-on-gaza-may-bolster-israels-prime-minister) in which 43 Palestinians died in Israeli air strikes.
+It was the first major spate of violence in the beleaguered coastal enclave since an 11-day conflict in May 2021.
+Israel was targeting Palestinian Islamic Jihad (PIJ), a small militant outfit backed by Iran.
+Among the dead were two senior members of the group.

-Israel claims it struck pre-emptively.
-It is targeting Palestinian Islamic Jihad, a small outfit backed by Iran.
-Hamas, a much bigger Islamic movement which rules Gaza, has stayed out of the fighting thus far.
-That is reason to hope that the flurry of attacks may cease within days.
-But that may not come to pass.
-Gaza has been under siege by Israel and Egypt since 2007, when Hamas took control in a coup.
-Its history shows that escalations can be rapid, and ceasefires tenuous.
+In retaliation, PIJ fired hundreds of mortar shells towards Israel, according to the Israeli armed forces.
+Many were intercepted by Israel’s Iron Dome missile-defence system; there were no Israeli casualties.

+Hamas, a much bigger Islamic movement which rules Gaza, stayed out of the fighting.
+Hamas has been trying in recent years to improve its ties with Egypt, the Saudis and other Arab regimes, agreeing in principle to a long-term truce with Israel.
+A short Israeli offensive that leaves PIJ weakened without causing too much damage in Gaza may have worked in Hamas’s favour.

 ## Anglicanism reveals its deep divisions